nsubstitute/NSubstitute/Source/Docs/help/_posts/2010-01-02-creating-a-substitute.markdown

 ((IDisposable)command).Received().Dispose();
 {% endexamplecode %}

-You're substitute can implement several types this way, but remember you can only implement a maximum of one class.
+Your substitute can implement several types this way, but remember you can only implement a maximum of one class.
 You can specify as many interfaces as you like, but only one of these can be a class.
 The most flexible way of creating substitutes for multiple types is using this overload:

 {% examplecode csharp %}
 var substitute = Substitute.For(